juangm/E2EShockShop/README.md

 ## Bugs/Features

-- :x: Not possible to update card number or shipping address from the frontend (Using the API as workaround)
+- :x: => Not possible to update card number or shipping address from the frontend (Using the API as workaround)

-- :warning: Button for using coupons is not working - Functionality not implemented
+- :warning: => Button for using coupons is not working - Functionality not implemented
-- :warning: Not possible to create orders bigger than 100\$
+- :warning: => Not possible to create orders bigger than 100\$
-- :warning: Not possible validate payments (invalid cards are accepted)
+- :warning: => Not possible validate payments (invalid cards are accepted)
-- :warning: Not possible validate address (invalid address are accepted)
+- :warning: => Not possible validate address (invalid address are accepted)

 ## Future Improvements

+- [ ] Improve assertions in checkout (check quantity amount of orders, updating orders, etc)
 - [ ] Improve the cleaning of the environment after each test (delete user, order, cart, etc. created during the test scenario)
 - [ ] Relay in API to get all elements of catalogue and select random ones
 - [ ] Implement PageObjects for the pages in application